santinobch/Cosmonauts/Homebrewery/Subclass/Ancient Roots_Spells.md

 You throw a seed to a point 30ft. from you.
 A giant palm fruit grows from the seed, and as it grows the explotion is inminent.
 Every creature in a 20ft radius of the point must make a Dexterity saving throw against your spell save DC, on a fail it becomes covered in fruit juice.

 A creature covered in the juices may use its action to clean it in any way it has.
-If the creature doesn't clean the juices, their walking speed gets reduced in half.
+If the creature doesn't clean the juices, their walking speed gets reduced in half as they have to walk carefully to not slip.

 The juice is flamable, a creature set a flame recieves your *martial arts dice or 1d6* as magic fire damage at the start of every turn for two turns or till extinguished.
 If the creature passed two turns while set a flame the juice is consumed.